 interconnection with the PCB.
 The different layers in the stackup are indicated with

-of DC blocking capacitors can impact high-speed channel
+The layout design of AC coupling capacitors can impact high-speed channel performance.

 Use a 0402 or 0201 size capacitor for a smaller parasitic and smaller footprint.